moosemorse/Chess_NEA/README.md

 # Chess NEA Project

-This repository contains the source code for a chess application and chess AI developed as part of a school project (NEA).
+This repository contains the source code for a full-stack chess application and chess AI developed as part of a school project (NEA).

 ## Table of Contents